Htmil/DiscBudV1/README.md

 This project was developed as part of an advanced postgraduate training course in Information Technology at Lexicon.

-A big thank you to [Maged.H](https://github.com/MG777777) for guiding me through this project, helping with databases, explaining, resolving issiues and making it possible for me to successfully complete the project.”
+A big thank you to [Maged.H](https://github.com/MG777777) for guiding me through this project, helping me with databases, explaining, resolving issiues and making it possible for me to successfully complete the project.

 ## Features